 But it's also so convenient to choose this because she can accuse Jeordie of both cheating and rape to make him look so much worse and the fact that this "cheating on tour" has kind of been discussed already, it creates this feeling of trust in the reader, like "oh I know that happened, so the rest is probably true too".

-It's so...
+It's all so...
 You know when an amateur writer really wants a specific scenario to happen in the story but they don't know how to write the things leading up to it, why it happens and what happens after, so it just kinda...
 Happens.
-People react irrationally or can walk through locked doors because the story needs that to happen as the writer isn't skilled enough to lead it where it should go in it's own time, and the story in itself ends up existing only for the sake of those few specific scenes that the writer just really wanted to write.
+People react irrationally or can walk through locked doors, people appear out of thin air to save someone just in time with no explanation as to how or why, because the story needs that to happen as the writer isn't skilled enough to lead it where it should go in it's own time, and the story in itself ends up existing only for the sake of those few specific scenes that the writer just really wanted to write.

 And I know I shouldn't be rating this like a piece of literature, but as a person who does some of creative writing (original texts lmao) I can notice certain issues.
 And with literature and real life, there is a rule that you can't really add things into the past without changing the whole story around it to fit.
 It's all a puzzle.